Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Introduction

-Recently, autoregressive (AR) modeling has emerged as a cornerstone of modern generative AI~\citep{gpt3, gpt4}, achieving state-of-the-art performance not only in text generation~\citep{llama} but also across diverse modalities including images~\citep{luminangpt, llamagen}, video~\citep{cosmos}, 3D meshes~\citep{weng2025scaling}, audio~\citep{cosy2,valle}, and even robotics~\citep{pertsch2025fast}.
+Recently, autoregressive (AR) modeling has emerged as a cornerstone of modern generative AI \cite{gpt3, gpt4}, achieving state-of-the-art performance not only in text generation~\cite{llama} but also across diverse modalities including images~\cite{luminangpt, llamagen}, video~\cite{cosmos}, 3D meshes~\cite{weng2025scaling}, audio~\cite{cosy2,valle}, and even robotics~\cite{pertsch2025fast}.
 Its key strength lies in the ability to unify training and inference across modalities within a single framework, enabling flexible generation, editing, and translation.
-This cross-domain unification allows models to leverage rich knowledge from different sources, enhancing both understanding and creativity \citep{zhang2025unified}.
+This cross-domain unification allows models to leverage rich knowledge from different sources, enhancing both understanding and generation \cite{zhang2025unified}.

 However, the practical power of AR modeling is often constrained by the inherent cost of massive computation and exacerbated memory bottlenecks.
 Generating a sequence of $N$ tokens requires $N$ AR forward passes, leading to significant latency.
-The problem becomes particularly severe for high-dimensional data such as images and video, where thousands of tokens are needed to represent a single high-resolution instance \citep{vqvae}.
-This limitation acts as a critical barrier to the real-world deployment of multimodal AR models at scale.
+The problem becomes particularly severe for high-dimensional data such as images and video, where thousands of tokens are needed to represent a single high-resolution instance, acting as a critical barrier to the real-world deployment of multimodal AR models at scale.

-Recently, speculative decoding (SD)~(\citep{SD}) has been actively explored~(\citep{spectr, SDtheory}) to solve this problem, particularly for large language models (LLMs) in text generation.
-The core idea is to use a smaller, computationally inexpensive draft model to propose multiple candidate tokens, which are then verified in parallel by the more powerful target model.
-More importantly, SD is a \textit{\textbf{lossless}} acceleration method, guaranteeing that its output distribution remains theoretically identical to standard AR sampling~ (\citep{SD}).
-However, despite its effectiveness, SD has notable drawbacks: the overhead of training a separate draft model~(\citep{medusa}), and limited performance in vision generation tasks~(\citep{GSD, LANTERN}).
+Recently, speculative decoding (SD)~\cite{SD} has been actively explored~\cite{spectr, SDtheory} to solve this problem, particularly for large language models (LLMs) in text generation.
+The core idea is to use computationally smaller draft model to propose multiple candidate tokens fast, which are then verified in parallel by the accurate target model.
+More importantly, SD is a \textit{\textbf{lossless}} acceleration method, guaranteeing that its output distribution remains theoretically identical to standard AR decoding.
+However, despite its effectiveness, SD has notable drawbacks: the overhead of training a separate draft model~\cite{medusa}, and limited performance in vision generation tasks~\cite{GSD, LANTERN}.